garrandall/popular-music-data/tracks/survival-of-the-fittest-mobb-deep.md

 Hit wit a 2 to 4 it's difficult
 Wild on the streets I try to maintain
 Tight with my loot, cause hoes like to run game
-Some niggaz like to trick but I ain't wit that trickin shit I'm like a Jew, savin dough so I can big whip
+Some niggas like to trick but I ain't wit that trickin shit I'm like a Jew, savin dough so I can big whip
 Pushin a Lex, now I'm set, ready to jet
 No matter how much loot I get I'm stayin in the projects, forever